EnTT 3.15.0

 The delegate class is meant to be used primarily with template arguments.
 However, as a consequence of its design, it also offers minimal support for runtime arguments.

-When used like this, some features aren't supported though.
+When used like this, some features are not supported though.
 In particular:

-• Functions with an argument list that differs from that of the delegate aren't supported.
+• Functions with an argument list that differs from that of the delegate are not supported.

-• Return type and types of arguments must coincide with those of the delegate and being at least convertible isn't enough anymore.
+• Return type and types of arguments must coincide with those of the delegate and being at least convertible is not enough anymore.

 Moreover, for a given function type Ret(Args...), the signature of the functions connected at runtime must necessarily be Ret(const void *, Args...).